opendocsg/slw-judgments-backfill/2018_SGHC_30/report.md

  (e) the malicious and reckless conduct of the defendant.

-68     In _Koh Sin Chong Freddie v Chan Cheng Wah Bernard and others and another appeal_ [2013] 4 SLR 629 at [80], it was held that an appeal court would reject the damages awarded by the judge below in “very special” or “very exceptional” cases, where the judge must be shown to have arrived at his figure either by applying a wrong principle of law or through a misapprehension of facts or for some other reason to have made a wholly erroneous estimate of the damage suffered.
+68     In _Koh Sin Chong Freddie v Chan Cheng Wah Bernard and others and another appeal_ <span class="citation">[2013] 4 SLR 629</span> at [80], it was held that an appeal court would reject the damages awarded by the judge below in “very special” or “very exceptional” cases, where the judge must be shown to have arrived at his figure either by applying a wrong principle of law or through a misapprehension of facts or for some other reason to have made a wholly erroneous estimate of the damage suffered.

 **_My decision_**